makersacademy/takeaway-challenge/README.md

 This is a program which mimics a take away service.

 There is a menu for the customer to peruse.
-The customer can choose the dishes they wish to order, once satisfied with their selection they get the total price for the order.
+The customer can choose the dishes they wish to order, once satisfied with their selection they get view of the ordered items including total price.
 When the customer confirms their order a confirmation text will be sent to the customer informing when it will be delivered.

 ## Installation